Stop Running from High Mortgage Interest

 I’ll say it again, interest rates are temporary.

-Home prices are down, but your home value is likely up.
+Home prices are down, but your Salt Lake City home value is likely up.
 If you purchased a home one year ago, you likely still have significant equity.
-Sell your home, cash in on that equity, buy a discounted home and your net profit/loss will begin looking very good to you.
+Sell your home, cash in on that equity, buy a discounted home, and your net profit/loss will begin looking very good to you.
+For buyers who have the cash already stashed, this is a solid plan.

 If you want professional assistance mapping out your real estate future, let’s talk.
-Give me a call at 801-673-3333 and I will give you a breakdown based on your unique situation.
+Give me a call at 801-673-3333 and I will give you a list of options based on your unique situation.

 Joel Carson - Utah's # real estate agent